Small-Field Flying - 2015/04

 When Curl Is a Good Thing

 I always enjoy hearing from John Krouse, a regular contributor to this column.
 He is a modeler who sees opportunity where many of us might see problems.
-A case in point is the curve of Depron sheets, especially 1mm Depron foam.
+A case in point is the curve of Depron sheets, especially 1 mm Depron foam.
 It is rolled before it is cut into the sheets we buy.
-The thinner sheets of Depron are popular with indoor model builders and for some of our smaller outdoor small-field models.
+The thinner sheets of Depron are popular with indoor model builders and for some of our smaller outdoor models.

 Wow, here I am at the end again.
 As always, please let me know what you are up to so I can share your great work with our small-field flying community.